 “Therefore, I tell you, her sins, which were many, have been forgiven; hence she has shown great love.
 But the one to whom little is forgiven, loves little.”

-Whether we have been forgiven much or little, whether we have shown great or little love, whether we have confidence that our sins have been forgiven or doubt how this could be possible – you are invited to come.
+Whether we have been forgiven much or little, whether we have shown great or little love, whether we have confidence that our sins have been forgiven or doubt how this could be possible – we are invited to come.
 There are no invitations to be sent out.
 There are no credentials to be shown.
 There is no requirement to prove your worth.
 The meal has been prepared and you are invited to come and take your place at the table.
 Amen.

 Luke 7:29-30